baaahs/lights/README.md

     pip install setuptools-git
     pip install --allow-external pybonjour pybonjour
     # The pybonjour install will probably fail on El Capitan.
 See below
-    # for how to install from 'source'
+    # for how to install from 'source' BUT, instead of using the google code
+    # source, you are going to want to get this repo [El Capitan Fixes for pybonjour](https://github.com/jamezilla/pybonjour)

 Debian / Ubuntu: